sttoracle/ORACASB/README.md

 ![](images/CASB/sfLogout.png)

 #### **STEP 2**: Click on the "*Add an App*" menu item.
-> If you are following these instructions in the context of a workshop you may be signed into CASB, after completing exersise 1 , using the **shared** tenant credentials assigned to you.
-However, exercise 2 should be performed using **your own Oracle Cloud Trial tenant account** .
-To accomplish this start a new private browsing window in your browser ( called incognito window in Chrome) and log into https://trial.palerra.net/  with the credentials of your free Oracle Cloud trial account .
+> If you are following these instructions in the context of a workshop you may be signed into CASB, after completing exercise 1 , using the **shared** tenant credentials assigned to you.
+However, exercise 2 should be performed using **your own Oracle Cloud Trial tenant account**.
+To accomplish this start a new private browsing window in your browser (called incognito window in Chrome) and log into https://trial.palerra.net/  with the credentials of your free Oracle Cloud trial account .
 Now continue with step 2 in your own trial CASB account.

 ![](images/CASB/Add_App.jpg)